chrispyl/Publication_code/test-bench/README.md

     java.lang.OutOfMemoryError: GC overhead limit exceeded

 The reason is that the garbage collector runs for 98% of the CPU time.
-This is due to many large objects being created and left behind for the GC at a very fast rate.
+This is due to head retention to large objects, as well as many large objects being created and left behind for the GC at a very fast rate.
 Trying several flags for the JVM which among others increase the available memory has no effect and only makes the program run for a few more minutes.